good clean fiction

 What Makes a Book “Clean Fiction”?

-Clean fiction isn’t about avoiding mature themes altogether — it’s about how those themes are handled.
+Clean fiction isn’t about avoiding mature themes altogether, it’s about how those themes are handled.
 A clean read can still explore loss, romance, danger, and complexity.
-What you won’t find:
+This is what our list is about:

 Best Clean Romance Books

-1. Edenbrooke by Julianne Donaldson — A Jane Austen–style Regency romance about a young woman sent to a country estate for the summer, where witty banter and slow- burn tension build into a swoony, fully closed-door love story.
+Edenbrooke by Julianne Donaldson: A Jane Austen–style Regency romance about a young woman sent to a country estate for the summer, where witty banter and slow- burn tension build into a swoony, fully closed-door love story.
+Buy on Amazon or Bookshop.org.

-2. All That Really Matters by Nicole Deese — A contemporary romance about an image-focused influencer who finds real purpose (and real love) volunteering with a youth program.
+All That Really Matters by Nicole Deese: A contemporary romance about an image-focused influencer who finds real purpose (and real love) volunteering with a youth program.
 Warm, funny, and grounded in genuine character growth.
+Buy on Amazon or Bookshop.org.

-3. The Rosie Project by Graeme Simsion — A socially awkward professor builds a scientific formula for finding the perfect partner, only to fall for the one woman who breaks every rule on his list.
+The Rosie Project by Graeme Simsion: A socially awkward professor builds a scientific formula for finding the perfect partner, only to fall for the one woman who breaks every rule on his list.
 Emotional connection carries the romance, not physical scenes.
+Buy on Amazon or Bookshop.org.

 Best Clean Historical Fiction

-4. Front Desk by Kelly Yang — A heartfelt, semi-autobiographical middle-grade/YA novel about a young immigrant girl helping run her family’s motel while chasing her dream of becoming a writer.
+The Memory of Lavender and Sage by Aimie K. Runyan: A heartfelt, semi-autobiographical middle-grade/YA novel about a young immigrant girl helping run her family’s motel while chasing her dream of becoming a writer.
+Buy on Amazon or Bookshop.org.

 Frequently asked questions